mist64/cbmbus_doc/6 JiffyDOS.md

 # Detection

 The new protocols can only be used if both the controller and the device support it.
-Before every TALK or LISTEN session, the controller and the device therefore negotiate whether they both support JiffyDOS.
+Before every TALK or LISTEN session, the controller and the device therefore negotiate whether they can use the JiffyDOS protocols.

 This negotiation is done through a timing sidechannel during the TALK or LISTEN command sent by the controller:

 ![](docs/cbmbus/jiffydos-detection.png =601x301)

 Like all commands, TALK and LISTEN are sent using the Standard Serial byte transmission protocol.
-The sender, which in this case is the controller, puts the eight bits onto DATA bus, one after the other.
+The sender, which in the case of a command is the controller, puts the eight bits onto the DATA line, one after the other.
 Whenever the DATA line is valid, it releases CLK for 60 µs, and between bits, it pulls CLK for 60 µs.

 These are the command codes for TALK and LISTEN: